Tate-masterofCHAOS/Portfolio/README.md

 ## Exectuion And Usage
 ___
-You will choose options of all the projects and then use the individual things when ran it will be in the terminal as will all of the projects besides the main menu which when ran as instructions say will pop up a small window
+You will choose options of all the projects and then use the individual things when ran it will be in the terminal as will all of the projects besides the main menu which when ran as instructions say will pop up in a small window

 ## Used Technologies
 ___
-+ Stitch extension
++ Stitch extension by Butterscotch Shenanigans

 ## Current Features
 ___